Memeriaj/analytics-next/README.md

+## Why is it forked?

+Forked from [the original repo](https://github.com/segmentio/analytics-next) to fix some issues that our JS bundler was running into due to the way that the code in this repo was getting bundled.
+Luckily there was already [a PR](https://github.com/segmentio/analytics-next/pull/319) for [the `process` issue](https://github.com/segmentio/analytics-next/issues/303) which [we merged](https://github.com/shortwave/analytics-next/commit/5faebee32b98061c35726ecb374a80ca8fc890b8) as well as [some suggestions](https://github.com/segmentio/analytics-next/issues/325#issuecomment-967786925) for [the `global` issue](https://github.com/segmentio/analytics-next/issues/325) as well which are in [this commit](https://github.com/shortwave/analytics-next/commit/ddab92380e8f95d6409415a6a4bf8073feaca704).

+## Releasing

+To release a new version [to NPM](https://www.npmjs.com/package/@shortwave/analytics-next) of this forked repo run `npm run release` which will step you through the process.
+You will need to have an NPM account and be a part of the Shortwave org however.

 # Analytics Next

 Analytics Next (aka Analytics 2.0) is the latest version of Segment’s JavaScript SDK - enabling you to send your data to any tool without having to learn, test, or use a new API every time.